Aamir Khan: In the media

 In February 2015, Aamir Khan stated his views on a popular online comedy group All India Bakchod for its celebrity roast episode.
 He said, "I completely believe in freedom of speech, no issues.
 But we have to understand that we all have a certain responsibility.
 When I heard what was being described to me I felt it was a violent event."
 He further said violence is not just physical but it has verbal aspects to it.
 He called the roast a shameless act, and even called out his friends from the film industry—Karan, Ranveer, and Arjun.

 In Indian media, he is often referred to as "Mr. Perfectionist" for his dedication to his work.
 In Chinese media, he is often referred to as a "national treasure of India" or "conscience of India", due to much of his work tackling various social issues that are pervasive in Indian society, some of which are also relevant to Chinese society, in a way that domestic Chinese films often do not portray.
 His work is highly regarded in China, with films such as Taare Zameen Par (2007), 3 Idiots (2009) and Dangal (2016), as well as his television show Satyamev Jayate (2012–2014), being some of the highest-rated productions on Douban.
 In China, Khan is known for being associated with quality cinema and committed to social causes, and is often seen as an activist-actor.
 In the past, Chinese media used to refer to him as "India's Andy Lau", but as Khan gained more familiarity with mainstream Chinese audiences, younger fans have often referred to him by the moniker "Uncle Aamir" or "Mishu".
 He has become a household name in China, where he is currently the most famous Indian.
 His book I'll Do it My Way is commonly found in bookstores across China, while Chinese retailers sell merchandise ranging from "Uncle Aamir" smartphone cases to Dhoom 3-style black hats.
 His effect in China has drawn comparisons with previous Indian cultural icons in the country, including the Bengali writer Rabindranath Tagore, and actors Raj Kapoor and Nargis.

-In September 2025, Khan publicly criticized the growing trend of Bollywood actors demanding that film producers cover their personal expenses, such as the salaries of cooks, trainers, drivers, and other support staff.
+In September 2025, Khan publicly criticised the growing trend of Bollywood actors demanding that film producers cover their personal expenses, such as the salaries of cooks, trainers, drivers, and other support staff.
 He argued that while costs directly connected to filmmaking—like costumes, hair, and makeup—are reasonable for producers to bear, personal lifestyle expenses should remain the responsibility of actors themselves.
 Expressing concern over this practice, Khan questioned, "Where will this stop?" and warned that such expectations could extend to unreasonable demands like producers paying for actors' children's school fees.